How to Decorate with Pillows: 11 Expert Tips for Every Room

 For example, a chunky knit pillow cover offers bold contrast with a festive appliqué or elegant embroidered design.
 Mix different textures for more interest.

 Choose a pillow arrangement that creates a comfortable place to sit or lounge and an interesting focal point.
 The size of your furniture can dictate the number of your pillows.
-While there’s no magic number of pillows, an odd number helps create balance.
+While there’s no magic number of pillows, an odd number of pillows creates more interest and balance.

-• For a smaller sofa (our new sofa is 78 inches wide), use one pillow at each end and a contrasting pillow in the center of the sofa.
+- For a smaller sofa (our new sofa is 78 inches wide), use one or two pillows at each end.
+A contrasting pillow in the center of the sofa is optional.

 Pillows come in several shapes.
 Square isn’t your only option.
 Pair different shapes for more impact.
 Choose from these shapes: